UmbraResonance/Blue_Team_Hunting_Field_Notes/08_Underlying_Principles/_00_Review_Path.md

   3. Why does PPID Spoofing deceive Sysmon Event 1 but not the `Microsoft-Windows-Kernel-Process` ETW provider?
 What does this tell you about where user-mode telemetry sources their "parent process" field?
 * **Detection Takeaway:** Intent vs. Action: Sysmon EID 11 (File Create) indicates intent; EID 4688/Sysmon EID 1 (Process Create) confirms execution.
 Lineage Truth: Kernel-Process ETW records real parent PID; divergence from Sysmon EID 1's `ParentImage` is definitive PPID Spoofing evidence.
 ### Act II: The Inheritance of Identity
 Before allocating a single byte of memory, the OS must first decide who this process belongs to.
 Its identity is predetermined.
 It is born into a "Logon Session" created by the Local Security Authority (LSA) at the moment a user or service authenticated to the system.
-This session is the protagonist’s lineage, providing the source for its primary Access Token.
+This session is the protagonist's lineage, providing the source for its primary Access Token.
 The process does not create its own rights; it inherits them from this session chain, which dictates its fundamental relationship to the interactive world or the network.
 → Deep dive: [LSA Logon Session Chain](8.1_Windows_Internals/8.1.11_LSA_Logon_Session_Chain_and_Logon_Types.md), [Access Tokens](8.1_Windows_Internals/8.1.02_Access_Tokens.md)

 * **Self-Test:**